qianqian-utm/hpms/README.md

 # Layout
-layout.jsp is used for the main layout throughout the site
+layout.jsp is used for the main layout throughout the site May refer to layout.jsp to copy over the layout to your view pages

-You may refer to the implementation in UserController - addUserForm function.

 # Navbar
 To make the nav items be active based on the page, add in an attribute called `currentPage`